 Is EVLA a better technique than surgery?Yes, EVLA under local anaesthetic as an outpatient is the gold standard treatment for varicose veins as recommended by NICE.

 EVLA is a safer gentler and more effective treatment than traditional ligation and stripping of varicose veins performed by a vascular surgeon.
 In situations where EVLA is not appropriate then foam sclerotherapy is the best alternative treatment option.

-In our experience traditional surgery is never needed.
-Fortunately many patients continue to get recommended the traditional surgical option for treatment of the varicose veins which is against the national guidance as many surgeons have little or no experience in the modern treatment methods.
+In our experience, traditional surgery is never needed.
+Fortunately, many patients continue to get recommended the traditional surgical option for treatment of the varicose veins which is against the national guidance as many surgeons have little or no experience in the modern treatment methods.

 At Centre for Surgery, our vein specialists prefer to treat these perforating veins in the same setting as EVLA for the damaged veins and there is no extra cost for this.
-Our pricing structure is open and transparent with fixed EVLA prices per leg which is not dependent on the total number of veins treated or the types of veins being treated.
+Our pricing structure is open and transparent with fixed EVLA prices per leg which are not dependent on the total number of veins treated or the types of veins being treated.

 When is EVLA not required?For any treatment for varicose veins, all patients will have a comprehensive duplex ultrasound scan by an experienced vein specialist to diagnose any valve problems.
-If during the ultrasound scan, there appears to be no significant issues in the valves or if the veins themselves are too small then EVLA will not be recommended.
+If during the ultrasound scan, there appear to be no significant issues in the valves or if the veins themselves are too small then EVLA will not be recommended.

 In cases where patients have veins that are too small for EVLA then the best treatment option is with foam sclerotherapy.